Osteoporosis

 Introduction

-Bone is living tissue that is constantly being broken down and replaced.
-Osteoporosis occurs when the creation of new bone doesn’t keep up with the loss of old bone.
+Live tissue, such as bone, is continually being broken down and replaced.
+When the production of new bone isn’t keeping up with the loss of existing bone, osteoporosis develops.

-In people with osteoporosis, the bones become porous and weaker, increasing the risk of fractures, especially in the hip, spinal vertebrae, and some peripheral joints, such as the wrists.
+The weakening and porosity of osteoporotic bone increases the risk of fractures, particularly in the hip, spinal vertebrae, and certain peripheral joints like the wrists.

 Normal And Osteoporotic Bone